alexa-samples/skill-sample-python-first-skill/module-2/README.md

     def handle(self, handler_input):
         # type: (HandlerInput) -> Response
         speak_output = "Hello!
 This is Cake Time.
 What is your birthday?" reprompt_text = "I was born Nov.
 6th, 2015.
-When are you born?"
+When were you born?"

         return (
             handler_input.response_builder